herrcristi/small/README.md

 ### util
 Utility functions or defines

-The following function is available
+The following functions are available

 ```stricmp, struct icasecmp```

 Use it like this